tblxio/sinfo-rpi-truck/README.md

 # Introduction
 This repo contains a framework to extract data acquired from sensors connected to a Rpi, using the MQTT protocol, as well as provide an easy way to access those data points using a REST API.

-For this example we are using a remote control LEGO Truck (Mercedes-Benz Arocs) in conjuction with a RPI connected to an Innertial Measurement Unit(IMU), a Camera module and a Sonar Sensor Module.
+For this example we are using a remote control LEGO Truck (Mercedes-Benz Arocs) in conjunction with a RPI connected to an Inertial Measurement Unit(IMU), a Camera module and a Sonar Sensor Module.

 ![Example Diagram](images/DaimlerTruckCurrent.png)